th317erd/mythix/README.md

 ### function **Mythix.defineCommand**(<br>`commandName <string>`,<br>`definer <function>(context <object>)`,<br> `[ ParentCommandClassNameToInheritFrom <string> ]`<br>)

 #### Description

+**Note: This section is outdated... command arguments have been changed to use the [cmded](https://www.npmjs.com/package/cmded) module.
+Refer to `mythix` [built-in commands](https://github.com/th317erd/mythix/blob/main/src/cli/deploy-command.js) for examples on the new command line argument interface.**

 Create a new command class, giving your command the name specified by the `commandName` argument (all lower-case).
 The `definer` method will be invoked immediately upon the call to `Mythix.defineCommand`, and is expected to return a new controller class that inherits from `context.Parent`. `context.Parent` by default (if no `ParentCommandClassNameToInheritFrom` argument is specified) will be `Mythix.CommandBase`.